What are some different uses for my Pampered Chef RockCroks?

 I think my Rockcrok Grill Stone is my all-time favorite Rockcrok.
 Not only is it perfect for pizza on the grill, but I also love putting it in my deep freeze and making those fancy-pants ice cream flavors like what you get at those expensive mix-in ice cream shops.
 I’ve also been known to make some killer nachos and grilled veggies on it.
 If you’re using this on your grill, know that it does take up a bit of real estate: it’s a little over 16 inches across at the handles.

 The Rockcrok Small Grill Stone quickly became my favorite “baking pan” when I was living in my RV full-time.
 If you are limited for space as well, this 9×9 pan is fantastic.
 I would actually bake up biscuits on it in my little RV oven, and then at night use it on my Indoor Outdoor Portable Grill to do grilled salmon and whatnot.
 It’s the perfect size for meals for one or two.
-Also, because it’s the Rockcrok material, the easy clean-up and lightness (compared to cast iron) was perfect for my needs.
+Also, because it’s the Rockcrok material, the easy clean-up and lightness (compared to cast iron) were perfect for my needs.

 Cooking Your Favorite Recipes